nasa/terra-ui-components/docs/pages/tutorials/integrating-with-nextjs.md

 ```

 :::tip
-If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `gd-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
+If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `edux-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
 We _must_ use `useLayoutEffect` to have expected behavior
 :::

 :::tip